ansible-collections/netapp/README.md

 # NetApp Ansible Collections

+As of May 10, 2021, after releasing 21.6.0 for four collections, we discontinued and archived ansible-collections/netapp repository.

+It is being replaced with 7 new repositories, one for each collection

+* ansible-collections/netapp.azure
+* ansible-collections/netapp.aws
+* ansible-collections/netapp.cloudmanager
+* ansible-collections/netapp.elementsw
+* ansible-collections/netapp.ontap
+* ansible-collections/netapp.storagegrid
+* ansible-collections/netapp.um_info

+This meets a requirement from Red Hat that each repository hosts a single collection, and it makes it easier to version and publish each collection independently.

+This is also part of a move to fully comply with semantic versioning

 There are currently 7 NetApp Collections
 * [ONTAP](https://galaxy.ansible.com/netapp/ontap)
   * over 100 modules to support ONTAP configuration.